-2.20 - Accident Procedures
+2.20 - Crash Procedures

-When you're in an accident and not seriously hurt, you need to act to prevent further damage or injury.
-The basic steps to be taken at any accident are to:
+When you're in a crash and not seriously hurt, you need to act to prevent further damage or injury.
+The basic steps to be taken at any crash are to:

 - Protect the area.

-- Notify authorities.
+- · Notify authorities.

-- Care for the injured.
+- · Care for the injured.